Solo travel guide to Aruba

 Following an active day, kick back and enjoy Happy Hour at a beach or lobby bar.
 Piet’s Pier Bar, purebeach or the Ritz-Carlton will not disappoint!
 Followed by dinner at a resort restaurant (Ketsu Sushi Bar at Aruba Marriott, Café Piccolo at Hyatt Regency) or one along the jumping high-rise strip.
 You may want to sign up for a pub crawl, visiting local watering holes with other fun seekers.

-Day 2: guide to Aruba
+Day 2: travel guide to Aruba

 Begin day 2 with a morning walk along the beach; the brick path spans the entire high-rise strip.
 There are aqua fitness, yoga, and exercise classes at most resorts.
 Schedule a spa treatment at Clinical Massage Aruba & Spa at Casa del Mar and Playa Linda.